UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 PG&E's commitment to clean energy

-Investing in Energy Storage: The company has surpassed 2,100 MW in battery energy storage capacity, enhancing grid reliability and facilitating the integration of intermittent renewable sources.
+In 2023, PG&E achieved a significant milestone by delivering 100% greenhouse gas-free electricity to its retail customers.
+The company has surpassed 2,100 MW in battery energy storage capacity, enhancing grid reliability and facilitating the integration of intermittent renewable sources.

 What services does PG&E provide?